Scroll Down

 𝗪EIL WIR MENSCHEN SIND – Portrait 9

-He has nightmares and is haunted by the faces of his victims.
 After his release, he hopes for a new, peaceful life.
-However, he still doubts whether he will ever be able to leave his past behind.
+Yet, he doubts whether he will ever be able to leave his past behind.
+He wishes to find a way to make amends for his actions.

 Photo / Editing: Chris Bolze